Veterans Employment Law Attorneys in Houston

 For a United States’ Military Veteran who has served our country and sacrificed for all of us, including the person that has fired him or her, it is a gut-wrenching experience.

-Veterans are protected under the Uniformed Services Employment and Reemployment Rights Act (USERRA), a federal law which prohibits employment discrimination due to military service and protects reemployment rights to those who have returned to the private sector after concluding military service.
+Veterans are protected under the Uniformed Services Employment and Reemployment Rights Act (USERRA), a federal law that prohibits employment discrimination due to military service and protects reemployment rights to those who have returned to the private sector after concluding military service.